 (4) Any document issued by the Commission in the form of a decision or order shall, if it relates to the issue, amendment, renewal, revocation or suspension of a licence, be deemed for the purposes of this section to be a decision or order of the Commission.

+Prohibition

+Carrying on broadcasting undertaking

+31.1 (1) A person shall not carry on a broadcasting undertaking unless

+they do so in accordance with a licence issued to them; or

+they are exempt, under an order made under subsection 9(4), from the requirement to hold a licence.

+Exception — online undertaking

+(2) Despite subsection (1), a person may carry on an online undertaking without a licence and without being so exempt.

 Offences

-Marginal note:Broadcasting without or contrary to licence
+Marginal note:Broadcasting contrary to Act

-32 (1) Every person who, not being exempt from the requirement to hold a licence, carries on a broadcasting undertaking without a licence therefor is guilty of an offence punishable on summary conviction and is liable
+32 Every person who contravenes section 31.1 is guilty of an offence punishable on summary conviction and is liable

-(a) in the case of an individual, to a fine not exceeding twenty thousand dollars for each day that the offence continues; or
+(a) in the case of an individual, to a fine of not more than $25,000 for each day that the offence continues; or

-(b) in the case of a corporation, to a fine not exceeding two hundred thousand dollars for each day that the offence continues.
+(b) in the case of a corporation, to a fine of not more than $250,000 for each day that the offence continues.

 Marginal note:Contravention of regulation or order

-(2) Every person who contravenes or fails to comply with any regulation or order made under this Part is guilty of an offence punishable on summary conviction and is liable
+33 Every person who contravenes any regulation or order made under this Part is guilty of an offence punishable on summary conviction and is liable

-(a) in the case of an individual, to a fine not exceeding twenty-five thousand dollars for a first offence and not exceeding fifty thousand dollars for each subsequent offence; or
+(a) in the case of an individual, to a fine of not more than $25,000for a first offence and of not more than $50,000 for each subsequent offence; or

-(b) in the case of a corporation, to a fine not exceeding two hundred and fifty thousand dollars for a first offence and not exceeding five hundred thousand dollars for each subsequent offence.
+(b) in the case of a corporation, to a fine of not more than $250,000 for a first offence and of not more than $500,000 for each subsequent offence.

-Marginal note:Contravention of conditions of licence

-33 Every person who contravenes or fails to comply with any condition of a licence issued to the person is guilty of an offence punishable on summary conviction.
+Defence

+33.1 A person is not to be found guilty of an offence under section 32 or 33 if they establish that they exercised due diligence to prevent the commission of the offence.

 Marginal note:Limitation

-34 Proceedings for an offence under subsection 32(2) or section 33, may be instituted within, but not after, two years after the time when the subject-matter of the proceedings arose.
+34 Proceedings in respect of an offence under section 33 may be instituted within, but not after, two years after the day on which the subject matter of the proceedings arose.

+Defence

+34.21 A person is not to be found guilty of an offence under section 34.2 if they establish that they exercised due diligence to prevent the commission of the offence.

 PART II.1Offence  — Paper Bill

 Marginal note:Prohibition